Ecdosis/ecdosis-front/browse/README.md

-Browse is a Drupal module that uses jquery-ui tabs to display multiple browsable indices.
+## Browse
+Provides a browseable expanding list with links so the user can navigate through the corpus without having to use search.